sunpengfei1122/Spikemax/README.md

 loss.backward()

-Here, the output is the networks' output, the target is the networks' label, and mem is the membrane potential of the last layer.
+In this context, "output" refers to the network's output, "target" represents the network's label, and "mem" corresponds to the membrane potential of the final layer.
+The parameter "alpha" is set to its default value of 0.1.

 **Papers**